dzekelid/customers/_listings/akamai/galaxy-v1-customers-post.md

       description: Add a Customer
       operationId: galaxyv1customers
       parameters:
-      - in: String
+      - in: query
         name: akamaiCustomerId
         description: Akamai ID of the customer, maximum 50 characters
         type: string
-      - in: Boolean
+      - in: query
         name: debug
         description: The flag to include debug members in the response JSON
         type: string